Skip to content

 Meta-tools

 Meta-tools are an explicit operating mode of GitLab MCP Server, enabled with TOOL_SURFACE=meta.
 Instead of exposing each GitLab API operation as a separate MCP tool, meta-tools group related operations under a single tool with an action parameter that dispatches to the correct handler.
+The result is a small, browsable tool list — a handful of domain-level tools such as gitlab_issue, gitlab_project, and gitlab_pipeline — that still reaches every GitLab operation.

 Meta-tools reduce the tool count by more than 95% while preserving 100% of the functionality.
 Every individual tool operation is available as an action within one of the domain meta-tools.

-The gitlab_server update helper can appear separately for server maintenance actions and is not included in the 33/49/50 GitLab action catalog counts.
+The gitlab_server update helper can appear separately for server maintenance actions and is not included in the 32/49/50 GitLab action catalog counts.

 flowchart LR